Adult and child injured in Fayetteville house fire

 Fayetteville fire officials responded to the incident at 209 University Avenue around 9:30 p.m., according to a release from the Fayetteville Fire and Emergency Management Department.

-When officials arrived on the scene, flames were emanating from a single story single family home.
+When officials arrived on the scene, flames were emanating from a single story home.

-The release said an adult was taken to a nearby hospital for treatment of smoke inhalation.
+An adult was taken to a nearby hospital for treatment of smoke inhalation.
 A child was treated at the scene for asthma.

 The cause of the fire has yet to be determined.